dwyl/phoenix-liveview-todo-list-tutorial/README.md

 _conflicting_ with the TodoMVC ones.

 At the end of this step,
-if you run your Phoenix App
+if you run your Phoenix App with
 `mix phx.server`
 and visit:
 [http://localhost:4000](http://localhost:4000)